wp-plugins/wp-fastest-cache/readme.txt

 * Double slash in the rewrite rule problem has been solved
 * Full path is written instead of %{DOCUMENT_ROOT}

-* Stop to prevent not to minify css files which has small size

 = 0.7.9 =
 * <strong>[FEATURE]</strong> Compatible with WP-Polls
 * <strong>[FEATURE]</strong> Enable/Disable cache option for mobile devices has been added